These vanilla brownies are not just seriously good, they’re seriously dangerous because I could easily eat these every day.

 Why They’re The Best Vanilla Brownies

-They’re super dense and rich with a slightly chewy texture that means they won’t last long in any household.
-I’m not a big fan of cakey brownies, I think I’d rather just have cake.
+They’re super dense and rich with a slightly chewy texture which means they won’t last long in any household.

 Vanilla Brownies or Blondies?